ericknilsen/TccInspetorWeb/README.md

 ![](https://github.com/ericknilsen/TccInspetorCore/blob/master/docs/Arquitetura_ABNT.png)

+- It uses Angular 5, HTML and Bootstrap.
 [//]: # (- Utiliza as tecnologias Angular 5, HTML e Bootstrap.)
+- It is deployed to Heroku.
 [//]: # (- Está implantada no Heroku.)

-## Configuração
+## Setup

-### Implantação
+### Deployment Environment

+The deployment in Heroku is done as follows:
-A implantação no Heroku é feita da seguinte forma:
+[//]: # (A implantação no Heroku é feita da seguinte forma:)

+- Create an application on Heroku
-- Crie uma aplicação no Heroku
+[//]: # (- Crie uma aplicação no Heroku )
+- On the _Deploy_ tab configure the connection to this repository
-- Na aba _Deploy_ configure a conexão com este repositório
+[//]: # (- Na aba _Deploy_ configure a conexão com este repositório)
+- Enable automatic or manual deploy
-- Habilite o deploy automático ou manual
+[//]: # (- Habilite o deploy automático ou manual)

+This application accesses two distinct APIs that provide REST services: one deployed in Heroku and the other in the AWS API Gateway.
+To access them, it is necessary to enter the corresponding values in the file _src/app/file-upload/file-upload.service.ts_
-Esta aplicação acessa duas APIs distintas que disponibilizam serviços REST: uma implantada no Heroku e outra na AWS API Gateway.
-Para acessá-las, é necessário informar os valores correspondentes no arquivo _src/app/file-upload/file-upload.service.ts_
+[//]: # (Esta aplicação acessa duas APIs distintas que disponibilizam serviços REST: uma implantada no Heroku e outra na AWS API Gateway.
+Para acessá-las, é necessário informar os valores correspondentes no arquivo _src/app/file-upload/file-upload.service.ts_)

-### Desenvolvimento
+### Development Evironment

 - Instalação